All Episodes

 They're coming here for work.

-That's so they can't point out to me anybody who's being uncivil.
+So they can't point out to me anybody who's being uncivil.

-Now it gets even better.
+Now, it gets even better.

-Americans have seen heinous crimes committed by individuals who are here illegally.
+Even worse, Americans have seen heinous crimes committed by individuals who are here illegally.

 This is August 5th, 1993.

-They can't you you cannot expect consistency or honesty from these people.
+You cannot expect consistency or honesty from these people.

-They are themselves are opportunists.
+They themselves are opportunists.

-That's why they don't want to state a position on anything because they don't know which position they're gonna need.
+That's why they don't want to state a position on anything because they don't know which position they're going to need, depending on the flow of events.

-Remember it was February of 93, the World Trade Center was hit for the first time.
+Remember, it was February of 93, the World Trade Center was hit for the first time.

 Currently, an alien living illegally in the U.S. often pays no taxes but receives unemployment, welfare, free medical care, and other federal benefits.